UniMath/agda-unimath/src/set-theory/Cantor-Schröder-Bernstein.lagda.md

 ## Idea

-The classical Cantor–Schröder–Bernstein Theorem of set theory, formulated by Cantor and first proved by Bernstein, states that for any pair of sets A and B, if there are injective maps $f : A \to B$ and $g : B \to A$, then one can find a bijection $h : A \to B$.
+The classical Cantor–Schröder–Bernstein Theorem of set theory, formulated by Cantor and first proved by Bernstein, states that for any pair of sets `A` and `B`, if there are injective maps `f : A → B` and `g : B → A`, then one can find a bijection `h : A → B`.
 There are proofs that use the principle of excluded middle but not the axiom of choice.
 That the principle excluded middle is absolutely necessary.

 Here, we will prove the following theorem assuming the terminology and notation of the HoTT book.